-- We have created digital and printed outreach materials specific to the needs of at least five clearly described sectors of potential clients, certified forest owners and the broader public. - By tracking the viewing and downloading of digital materials, we have ascertained a growth of 30 percent in our online engagement with web, newsletter, and social media contacts. - We have tracked 12 transactions-wood purchases, log sales, or new certifications-with people who had previously encountered our sector-specific materials.
+- We have created digital and printed outreach materials specific to the needs of at least five clearly described sectors of potential clients, certified forest owners and the broader public. - By tracking the viewing and downloading of digital materials, we have ascertained a growth of 30 percent in our online engagement with web, newsletter, and social media contacts. - We have tracked at least 6 new certifications to people who had encountered our sector-specific materials, and provided 10 site visits per year to forests from our targeted sectors that are new to NNRG. - Our work on carbon sequestration enters the regional and professional conversation about forestry, architecture, and development through at least 2 mentions in major media outlets and 2 appearances at forums not produced by NNRG.